-85. The Scottish Government has committed to meeting the costs for families of all core curriculum charges (such as costs for Home Economics/Technical subjects etc.).
+80. The Scottish Government has committed to meeting the costs for families of all core curriculum charges (such as costs for Home Economics/Technical subjects etc.).
 In addition further budget will be allocated to all local authorities in Scotland towards the cost of the Instrumental Music lessons, removing the cost of this from families.
-To date the money received from the Scottish Government has not met the expected levels to be able to meet pupil demand and/or growth in the instrumental music service.
-There is also a concern that the funding provided as part of the Scottish Government's commitment, and future funding allocation, will not take cognisance of other factors such as demand for music tuition, which is high in East Renfrewshire and which as a consequence will possibly result in increased pressure on the Council's budget to meet the rising demand.